SundayEsther7/Calculator/README.md

 ## How to Run

-Download or clone the project and open in your browser
+Download or clone the project.

 Open the folder and run the app by opening index.html in your browser.